Making New Friends as an Adult

 Become a volunteer.
-Offer to help at a social, political, professional, or similar organisation in your community.
-Even if you have a busy schedule, you may be able to help on a limited or short-term basis—for example, by working one night a month at a soup kitchen, handing out leaflets before an election, or volunteering once or twice a year at your child’s school.
+Offer to help at a social, political, professional, or similar organization in your community.
+Even if you have a busy schedule, you may be able to help on a limited or short-term basis—for example, by working one night a month at a soup kitchen, by handing out leaflets before an election, or by volunteering once or twice a year at your child’s school.

-Join a club or organisation.
-Watch the calendar of events on a local news site for meetings of interesting groups or ask a librarian to help you find them.
-You might find out about groups for new residents at a community centre.
-Also, consider joining organisations for people in your profession or for people with similar hobbies or interests.
+Join a club or organization.
+Watch the calendar of events in a local news site for meetings of interesting groups or ask a librarian to help you find them.
+You might find out about groups for new residents at a community center or local YMCA.
+Also, consider joining organizations for people in your profession or for people with similar hobbies or interests.